 - who can live in the estate.

-Disputes are dealt with under the Community Land Management Act 1989 in a similar way to strata title disputes.
-This includes mediation and taking the matter to an adjudicator or the Consumer, Trader and Tenancy Tribunal (Community Land Management Act 1989, Part 4 Disputes and Part 5 Proceedings in Superior Courts).
+Disputes are dealt with under the Community Land Management Act 2021 in a similar way to strata title disputes.
+This includes mediation and taking the matter to the NSW Civil and Administrative Tribunal (NCAT) (Community Land Management Act 2021, Part 11 Disputes).

 This is an older form of unit ownership and less common than strata title.
 In it, a unit owner does not own the land, but only has shares in the company that owns the land and the building.
 A share certificate is evidence of ownership instead of a title deed.